Faye Wong: 2000–2004: Fable, Faye Wong and To Love

 Before the album's release, her Cantonese song "The Name of Love" (假愛之名), with lyrics by Albert Leung, was banned in some areas such as mainland China because the lyrics mentioned opium.
 According to interviews, she said that she preferred the Mandarin version of the song (the title track); she had penned these lyrics herself, and they made no reference to drugs.
 The album became more successful than her previous self-titled album, both commercially and critically.
 Afterwards, she held numerous successful concerts for over a year.
 Faye Wong was awarded pan-Asian female artist of the year at the sixth CCTV-MTV Music Honors.
-At the 2004 Golden Melody Awards, she was awarded Best Female Artist after being nominated multiple times, delivering the now-famous acceptance speech: "I can sing songs.
+At the 2004 Golden Melody Awards, she won the Best Female Artist after being nominated multiple times, delivering the now-famous acceptance speech: "I can sing songs.
 This I know.
 Now that Golden Melody judges have given me their approval, I approve of their approval."

 2005–2009: Hiatus

 In January 2005, during the last concert of her tour, the usually reticent Wong said something that left her fans wondering: "If I ever retire from showbiz, I hope you all forget about me."
-In May 2005 her agent Katie Chan confirmed that Wong was "resting indefinitely".
-Two months later, Wong wed Li Yapeng in Xinjiang, with only a small marriage banquet held in Beijing, and their daughter Li Yan (Lyla) was born the following year.
+After spending the first half of the year in Beijing amid romantic rumors involving Li Yapeng, and with her career largely on hold, Wong's agent Katie Chan confirmed in May 2005 that she was “resting indefinitely.”
+Two months later, Wong wed Li.
+She moved from Hong Kong to Beijing after the marriage.

 In the four years that followed, Wong would not return, ignoring Live Nation's offer of 100m HKD as well as the 3m-yuan offer for a once-in-a-lifetime opportunity to sing at the Beijing Olympics opening ceremony on her birthday, even though the Beijing native was the choice of over 63% netizens in a CCTV online poll.
 She did, however, come out to sing "Wishing We Last Forever" in May 2008 at a CCTV fundraising event for Sichuan earthquake victims, and "Heart Sutra" in May 2009 for a Buddhist ceremony at the Famen Temple.
 In June 2009, a compilation of 3 CDs and 1 DVD of her songs was released by Universal Music.

 In March and May 2009, Wong appeared in two B&W International Group commercials, for Royal Wind shampoo and the skincare brand Herborn, earning a combined 23 million RMB.
-Amid long-standing reports of Li Yapeng’s struggling business ventures, the advertisements sparked speculation about her comeback, which her agent Katie Chan soon confirmed.
-The endorsement later became controversial for raising questions about celebrity credibility after a 2010 Next Magazine exposé alleged that B&W’s products were carcinogenic, a claim the company eventually refuted in a 2016 libel case against the magazine in Hong Kong.
+Amid long-standing reports of Li Yapeng's struggling business ventures, the advertisements sparked speculation about her comeback, which her agent Katie Chan soon confirmed.
+The endorsement later became controversial for raising questions about celebrity credibility after a 2010 Next Magazine exposé alleged that B&W's products were carcinogenic, a claim the company eventually refuted in a 2016 libel case against the magazine in Hong Kong.
 The deal also led to a contractual dispute after Wong renewed her endorsement with B&W for 30 million RMB in 2011, bypassing the original intermediary, who sued her in Beijing for failing to pay a brokerage fee in 2014; Wong lost the case in 2018.